4ku/Call_logs_analysis/README.md

-# Analyze of call logs.
+# Analysis of call logs.

 Run Test_db.sql to generate data.  <br/>
 All analysis contains in `Task.ipynb`